NenadGvozdenac/FilmsWebApplications/README.md

 1. **Fetch Films from External API:**
     - Create a scheduled task that fetches the latest films from the external API once a week.
     - Parse the response and store the film information in the `films` table.
+    - `/api/films/fetch` or `/api/films/fetch/{number}`

 2. **Add Films to Watched List:**
     - Create a page where authenticated users can add films they have watched to their list.
     - Users can search and select films from the films stored in the database (including those fetched from the external API).
     - Upon selection, store the film information in the `films` table, associating it with the respective user.
+    - `/api/film/{id}/watched` - endpoint for adding the film to the watched list.
+Requires a valid JWT token.

 3. **List Watched Films:**
     - Create a page where authenticated users can view the films they have watched.
     - Fetch and display the films associated with the logged-in user from the `films` table.
+    - `/api/user/get_watched` - endpoint for listing all watched films.
+Requires a valid JWT token.

 ## Security